 What to Bring to the Test Center

-Candidates are encouraged to bring as little as possible to the testing center because all personal belongings must be stored in a locker for test security purposes.
-Personal belongings include, but are not limited to keys, snacks, purses, wallets, all forms of cell phones, pagers, calculators, books, notes and any other electronic devices.
+Candidates are encouraged to bring as little as possible to the testing center.
+All personal belongings must be stored in a locker for test security purposes and may not be accessed at any time.
+Personal belongings include, but are not limited to keys, snacks/food, purses, wallets, all forms of cell phones, pagers, calculators, books, notes and any other electronic devices.

 You are not allowed to access or review any electronic devices or study materials during the administration of the examination including the time you are on break.
 Pearson VUE will provide you with a pencil and paper or an erase board and marker, which will be retrieved at the end of the examination.
 Notes may not be taken to or from the test room.
 Violation of testing policies will result in disciplinary action according to APCA Compliance policies and procedures.

-There are no scheduled breaks during the examination, but Candidates may take a break as needed to use the restroom or to retrieve a snack from their locker at any time.
-If you bring a snack, it must be eaten in the lobby outside the testing room.
+There are no scheduled breaks during the examination, but Candidates may take a break as needed to use the restroom.
+No one is allowed to access personal belongings in the locker at any time.
+Food/snacks are not permitted.
 The clock on the examination will continue to run during an unscheduled break.
 Candidates are NOT permitted to leave the building during an unscheduled break.
 It is prohibited to consult notes, study materials or access electronic devices during a break or at any other time once the examination has begun.
 Candidates will be required to sign in and out of the testing room and may be asked to provide photo ID upon re-entry.
-Violation of testing policies and will result in disciplinary action according to APCA Compliance policies and procedures.
+Violation of testing policies will result in disciplinary action according to APCA Compliance policies and procedures.

 Issues During Your Examination